 Every now and again, Husband and I get a bit of wanderlust when it comes to where we live and we start to look at other places in the country which would be more suited to us than the South East.
 As it stands, our first choice would probably be Liverpool, but recently we’ve been reading about Leicester and all of the ways in which it’s a great place to raise a family.
 With this in mind, i thought I’d share some of those with you today:Continue reading “Leicester – A City for Families”

 Greece is a country that I’ve wanted to visit for a really long time and will probably be quite high up on the list once we start planning our next family holiday.
 It’s one of those places that has everything I could want – history, amazing food, vibrant culture, fantastic activities, nightlife, and white sandy beaches – what more could a girl want from a holiday destination?!
-With this in mind, I’ve been doing some reading about the different Greek islands and have learned that there are some ideal places for each different type of holiday maker, so I thought I’d share what I’ve learned:Continue reading “Greek Islands for Every Type of Holidaymaker”
+With this in mind, I’ve been doing some reading about the different Greek islands and villas in Mykonos and have learned that there are some ideal places for each different type of holiday maker, so I thought I’d share what I’ve learned:Continue reading “Greek Islands for Every Type of Holidaymaker”

 Last night, I had a pretty unusual experience.
 I was asked along to a local branch of McDonald’s to get a behind-the-scenes look at how a busy store operates and to learn how to make my very own Big Mac – not something you get to do everyday, so of course I agreed!
 I won’t lie, I went there with a few preconceptions of how I’d find the whole thing but I’m delighted to say that I was pleasantly surprised from beginning to end.